kallagoutham/SyncVault/README.md

 4. **PrintView()**: Displays NEW-VIEW messages exchanged during view changes.
 5. **Performance()**: Measures throughput and latency of the system.

+### Communication Among Servers
+  I have used TCP/HTTP for communication among servers.
+I am providing postman collection file of API endpoints that I developed for the communication among PBFT Servers under lab2_resources.

 ### Input Format
 - Input files should be CSV files with columns:
   1. **Set Number**: Identifier for the test case.